masteranson/masteranson.github.io/Zinc_Anode.markdown

 ---
 <div align="justify">
-To achieve this optimal electrode structure, we designed a new, simple process to electrochemically reduce a ZnO powder precursor into a bicontinuous metal zinc anode, very similar to structure through derived from a <a href="https://pubs.acs.org/doi/10.1021/acsnano.9b09669">monolithic salt precursor.</a>
-The current reduction pathway is a two step process:
+To achieve this optimal electrode structure, we designed a new, simple process to electrochemically reduce a ZnO powder precursor into a bicontinuous metal zinc anode, very similar to structure through derived from a <a href="https://pubs.acs.org/doi/10.1021/acsnano.9b09669">m The current reduction pathway is a two step process:
 </div>